Here is the handy-dandy SWEAT FAQ. PLEASE read this before calling or emailing us to ask a question. Thanks and enjoy!

 Q. What else do you sell?

-A. Music and pop culture books, Urbanears headphones, record sleeves and cleaning kits, Lomography cameras and film, Maroma incense, Iron Forge concert posters, vegan snacks (ProBars, Sweet & Sara smores, etc.) and the largest selection of South Florida-made tees, music and gifts.
+A. New and restored vintage turntables, headphones, record sleeves and cleaning kits, 45 adapters and other vinyl accessories, Maroma incense, Iron Forge concert posters, snacks, and South Florida-made music and gifts.

-A. Yes!
-Sweat is one of Miami’s only fully-vegan coffee bars.
-We brew Panther Coffee beans (and sell them) and our handcrafted beverages get rave reviews from everyone who tries them.
-Our Earthcakes cupcakes and Come Bebe empanadas have their own fanclubs.
-Read more about this on our Café Page.
+A. Yes indeed.
+In fact we were voted “Best Coffeehouse” by the New Times in 2014.
+We brew Panther Coffee beans and our handcrafted beverages get rave reviews from everyone who tries them.
+Read more about this on our Coffee Page.

 Q. How much is it to use your wi-fi?